Azure/AppService/_posts/2021-03-03-Custom domain for scm site.md

 A few notes:

 - It only works with deployment credentials.
-SSO is not possible.
+SSO is not possible
-- SCM site does not have an unauthenticated health endpoint, so health probes should either be disabled or accept 401 and 403.
+- SCM site does not have an unauthenticated health endpoint, so health probes should either be disabled or accept 401 and 403
+- Some response payloads from the SCM APIs contain absolute references defaulting to the incoming host (appname.scm.azurewebsites.net).
+To override this and honor the originating address, configure the following App Setting on the web app: SCM_USE_ORIGINALHOST_FOR_REFERENCE = 1